 There are many hard-won and hard-fought-for things brimming here.
 And also so many things of pure grace and not at all of my hand.
 There is a strength in my spirit that time has rubbed in.
 I have gifts of the things I can see and touch and also the harder to define things of the soul.
 Yet, in all of that, there is an undeniable jagged spice of bitter mixed in with the abundance of sweet.
-There is a definite twist and curve in direction to the road I am on.
+There is a definite twist and curve in the direction of the road I am on.

 I am able to reflect in a much easier manner these days.
 I can look at my son and say to myself “He has Autism” and I don’t feel the need to shrink away or to follow too far anymore the questions of why.
 The sadness and sorrow that I have felt will always be a part of me.
 It is etched like fine lines in the smooth glass.
 It is there but doesn’t require my attention the way it once did.

 More and more these days I am walking much further into the light.
 Feeling all of these things like tender skin but stretching against myself and feeling my faith tugging back.
 There are a power and a beautiful strength in a heart that begins to forcibly rewire itself towards hope, love, and light.
 A softness, a gentle voice, velvet hands, and a sweet curved smile that belies a toughness like steel to my new heart.
 I’ve survived something with the best parts of who I was still intact and a willingness to embrace a new grace for myself.

 I can also say out into the world now in a way that I could not before that my son has Autism.
 There never was shame attached but there was some underlying feeling that if I said it out loud people would pity me or, far worse pity him and that they would diminish their expectation of my only son.
 That is probably even true.
 Some people indeed will.
 I am not afraid of the loss of people anymore.
 Let the ones who do not bring light and love wash away.